-10iv - Improving the labour market relevance of education and training systems, facilitating the transition from education to work, and strengthening vocational education and training systems and their quality, including through mechanisms for skills anticipation, adaptation of curricula and the establishment and development of work based learning systems, including dual learning systems and apprenticeship schemes

-(vulnerable groups - students with disabilities, minority students, and students from socio-economically disadvantaged background).

-Beneficiaries: vocational education and training schools, polytechnic and school of professional higher education as institutions that organise and implement professional studies, Ministry responsible for education and other sectoral agencies responsible for education policy development and implementation, local and regional self-government units.

-In relation to ensuring complementarity with ERDF expenditure foreseen, particular support to VET competence centres will be provided in order to enhance their infrastructural conditions for acquiring practical skills in specific VET sectors (aligned with the Smart Specialisation Strategy).
+Investment priority 10iv - Improving the labour market relevance of education and training systems, facilitating the transition from education to work, and strengthening vocational education and training systems and their quality, including through mechanisms for skills anticipation, adaptation of curricula and the establishment and development of work based learning systems, including dual learning systems and apprenticeship schemes (vulnerabl e groups - students with disabilities, minority students, and students from socio-economically disadvantaged background). implement ries: vocational education and training schools, polytechnic and school of professional higher education as institutions that organise and t professional studies, Ministry responsible for education and other sectoral agencies responsible for education policy development and tation, local and regional self-government units. to ensuring complementarity with ERDF expenditure foreseen, particular support to VET competence centres will be provided in order to neir infrastructural conditions for acquiring practical skills in specific VET sectors (aligned with the Smart Specialisation Strategy).